MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ##### GetDeviceInformation

-Obtain a list of the robot's devices and their associated information.
+Obtains a list of Misty's devices and their associated information.

 Parameters